a-gondolkodas-orome/durer-pdf-generator/README.md

   - This needs `poppler`, which contains the `pdfunite` binary.
   - This creates `target/VPG.pdf` from all files in `target/VPG/*.pdf`.
 5) You might need to tweak PDF overwrite generation in `overwrite` for special teamnames.
+6) If you want to create two-sided prining compatible outputs then use the --twosided option
+7) by default, the script terminates if any pdf page is not of dimension A4.
+If you not want to apply this check use the option --force

 # Local XV.
 Dürer -- write-up